hcutcu/mermaid-converter/README.md

 ### Author

-This project was created by @hcutcu.
+This project was created by [Hasan Cutcu](https://github.com/hcutcu).
+Feel free to contribute or open issues if you find any problems..